EvgenyDyshlyuk/Oil_Seep_Detection/README.md

 ### This is a personal project on multiclass image segmentation problem for oil and gas see seepages identification.

 ## Data
-- images from SAR (Synthetic-aperture radar https://en.wikipedia.org/wiki/Synthetic-aperture_radar) are provided for training together with annotated masks images.
+- Images from SAR (Synthetic-aperture radar https://en.wikipedia.org/wiki/Synthetic-aperture_radar) are provided for training together with annotated masks images.
 - 790 256X256 images (Tiff I:16 unsigned integer 16 bit) and masks (L-mode = 8 bit grayscale) are provided.
 - 7 classes of seepages are annotated.
+- Example of an image and corresponding mask are shown below.

 ![**Image and Mask](https://github.com/EvgenyDyshlyuk/Oil_Seep_Detection/blob/master/figures/image_and_mask.png)

 ## Architechture
-Famouse 2015 (https://arxiv.org/abs/1505.04597) fully convolutional U-Net architechture was selected for this task:
+Famous 2015 (https://arxiv.org/abs/1505.04597) fully convolutional U-Net architechture was selected for this task:
 ![**U-Net](https://github.com/EvgenyDyshlyuk/Image_Segmentation_Capstone_Project/blob/master/figures/Unet.png)

 - There are other approaches for Image Segmentation, but full convolutional nets are still very efficient/popular.